imartinez-88/python-demoapp-cicd/README.md

 </pre>

- Local Setup:
+# Local Setup:

 Assuming source code is ran on a python FLASK, proceed with: brew install python@3.10

 # Start evironment:
 python3.10 -m venv src/venv

-# source:
+# Source Code Environment:
 source src/venv/bin/activate

-# install dependecies:
+# Install dependecies:
 pip install --upgrade pip -- being that this demo python project is running on an older python verion: 3.9slim pip intall -r src/requirments.txt

-# In this case if using an older python pip:
+# In this case if your using an older python pip:
-pip install "jinja<3.0" is required
+pip install "jinja<3.0"

 # As well for venv
 pip install "werkzeug<2.0" "itsdangerous<2.0"